Frequently Asked Questions

 A: You’ll do the ATMs alone — or, if you prefer, together with your study buddy — from the recordings.

 A: You’ll meet live, online twice each week, once midweek and once on the weekend.
-During these meetings, Larry will give some short presentations, you’ll do exercises with other participants in concurrent breakout groups, we’ll discuss what happened afterward, and then Larry wi’ll give you some idea about what’s to come in the next day of the training.
+During the first of these meetings, Larry will give some short presentations, you’ll do exercises with other participants in concurrent breakout groups, we’ll discuss what happened afterward, and then Larry will give you some idea about what’s to come in the next day of the training.
+Most of the second meetings will be “study halls” where you’ll work with other participants under the guidance of one of the ATSO teaching assistants.

 In fact, you don’t have to attend any if you prefer to work on your own.
 We’ll give you access to the recording of at least one of the meetings shortly after they happen.